BinkyWong/centos7-wordpress-aws/README.md

 When configuring your database, select "db" as the host and the password supplied in the database setup.

-# Setting up a cront job to autorenew the SSL cert
+# Setting up a cron job to autorenew the SSL cert

   0 0 1 */2 * docker exec -it nginx certbot renew